FunctionalUrology/SpheroScan/README.md

 # Installation
   - #### Download sourcecode and model weights.
-    1. Download the SpheroScan GitHub repository from https://github.com/FunctionalUrology/SpheroScan.
+    1. Download the SpheroScan GitHub repository from https://github.com/FunctionalUrology/SpheroScan and unzip it.
-    2. Get the model weights (weights.zip) from https://zenodo.org/record/7552508#.Y8mkq-zMKsA and place them in the SpheroScan directory that was previously downloaded.
+    2. Get the model weights (weights.zip) from https://zenodo.org/record/7552508#.Y8mkq-zMKsA and place weights.zip file in the "SpheroScan-main" directory that was previously downloaded.

 - #### Install dependencies
-    1. Open your terminal and change the directory to the SpheroScan directory (e.g. ```cd path/to/SpheroScan/dir```).
+    1. Open your terminal and change the directory to the SpheroScan-main directory (e.g. ```cd path/to/SpheroScan-main/dir```).
     2. Run following commands one by one:

     ```